-Section 14.
+Section 16.
 Language Accessibility

 The State shall publish all provider documents and mass mailings (sent either by U.S. mail or electronically) in English and Spanish.
 The State to the extent it currently provides shall continue to use interpreters, as requested, in communicating with child care providers.
 The final Collective Bargaining Agreement will be in English with a mutually-agreed upon Spanish translation.
-The State shall make available language interpretation services and materials in Spanish to CCR&Rs and INCCRRA when such services and materials are requested by Providers.
+The State shall encourage CCR&Rs and INCCRRA to increase bilingual communications.

-Section 15.
+Section 17.
 Data Transparency and Evaluation